-Fill your coffee pot half with vinegar and half with water and then pour the mixture into the water reservoir.
+Fill your coffee pot half with vinegar and half with water, and then pour the mixture into the water reservoir.
 Run a brew cycle with the mixture, and then run two brew cycles with clean water and no vinegar.
 Finally, wash the pot and the brew basket and replace the water filter.
-Descaling addresses error codes 1 and 2.
+Descaling also addresses KitchenAid coffee maker error code 2.

 The coffee pot may take a long time to brew through a normal pot of coffee if it's in need of descaling.
-If the full pot brew cycle takes longer than 10 minutes to finish, then you should descale the machine.
+If the full pot brew cycle takes longer than 15 minutes to finish, then you should descale the machine.